Pr0metheus2/Dyson-BMS-V6-V7-V8-Dual-mode-Boost-Eco/README.md

 ## 🔋 Battery sticker for V6/V7 battery
 - Accessible in [documents/Battery_sticker](https://github.com/Pr0metheus2/Dyson-BMS-V6-V7-V8-Dual-mode-Boost-Eco/tree/9d27dbbd231bbaf2f64f4269289b554ac80f5bac/documents/Battery_sticker) folder
 - For printing use a PDF version, do not scale
-- If you have swapped old cells with higher capacity ones, edit appropriate .svg file, search for "2100 mAh" and change to your desired value.
+- If you have swapped old cells for a higher capacity ones, edit appropriate .svg file, search for "2100 mAh" and change to your desired value.
 Then open in viewer, export to PDF and print
 - V8 version in progress..
 <img src="./documents/Battery_sticker/Battery_sticker_59x59_SV03_SV09_en.svg" width="600" />
 ---